ktrout17/cloud-1/README.md

 		- Multi-region
 		- Location closest to you
    7. Configure Wordpress & the server
-      i.
-SSH into the VM
+      - SSH into the VM
          - Compute Engine > VM instances
          - Under the `connect` tab, click SSH
          - `sudo su`